ietf-scitt/draft-birkholz-scitt-software-supply-chain-use-cases/draft-birkholz-scitt-software-use-cases.md

 * However there is no "Verifiable Proofs" of the statement made by Vendor OS-X.

-* MCW, Smart Cars Ltd., and Customer-Y now has to trust without any means of verifying the claims made by Vendor OS-X.
+* MCW, Smart Cars Ltd., and Customer-Y now have to trust without the ability to verify the claims made by Vendor OS-X.

 * Vendor OS-X thinks there is some mistake on the part of MCW that has led to this situation.